 - Gave 3.3 million people access to clean drinking water and sanitation

-- Provided schooling and educational opportunities to over 1 million girls and boys, and trained over 23,000 educators
+- Provided schooling and educational opportunities to more than 1 million girls and boys, and trained nearly 23,000 educators

-- Counseled and provided essential services to over 10,809 survivors of gender-based violence and educated and mobilized over 1,255,877 men, women and children to lead prevention efforts in their communities
+- Counseled and provided essential services to some 11,000 survivors of gender-based violence and educated and mobilized over 1.2 million men, women and children to lead prevention efforts in their communities

 - Created 1,530 village savings and loan associations (VSLAs) that benefited some 36,000 members in 8 countries

 - Provided legal assistance to 22,000 people through IRC-supported legal centers

 - The American Institute of Philanthropy gives the IRC an A+.